Diabetes: start your consultation

 When you are diagnosed with type 2 diabetes, you will have to closely monitor your health for the rest of your life.
 If you are overweight, this primarily includes dieting, losing a sufficient amount of weight, and increasing your level of physical activity.
 This can help to keep your blood sugar level at a safer and healthier level.
 If you have a healthy BMI, you should work to maintain your weight and still ensure you eat well and exercise frequently.

 However, for many people with type 2 diabetes, lifestyle changes will not be enough to help control the condition in the long-term.
 In these cases, medication will be required, usually in the form of tablets.

 Managing type 2 diabetes is essential to prevent long-term damage to your health.
-Diabetes can be effectively managed by using one of our available treatments, which are all approved by UK registered doctors and are clinically proven to effectively treat type 2 diabetes.
+Diabetes can be effectively managed by using one of our available treatments, which are all approved by the Medicines and Healthcare products Regulatory Agency (MHRA) and are clinically proven to effectively treat type 2 diabetes.